French TV is not US TV

 France has had a lot fewer channels for a long time.
 Well into the Twentieth Century, there were only a couple channels in France and TF1 was government-run.

-My parents told me that TF1, France 2, France 3 and France 5 have since been privatized, but you can still see that they keep the aura of a public institution.
+My parents told me that TF1 has since been privatized, but you can still see that they keep the aura of a public institution.
+Many of the channels like France 2, France 3 and France 5 are still state-owned.
 This is positive in that they try not to sensationalize stories as much as some of the other stations like M6 which has always been private.

 Arte, a channel that showcases cooperation between Germany and France has a lot of really cool programming.
 It has a mood that reminds me of a college radio station or public broadcast affiliate.
 There is interesting programming and, even if it errs on the side of being nerdy, it's always stimulating.